 - Add Schema (FAQ…) + validate schema

 - Make sure it’s readable for humans

 - Publish and share it on Social Media

 - Test page speed site for any issue with PageSpeed Insights and GTMetrix

-- Add post in calendar/to-do list to update in 1 month
+- Add a note in your calendar/to-do list to update in 1 month

 Use this checklist as a guideline.

 (Some steps, like “No parts bigger than 300 words”, are recommendations and not strict rules.)

 And of course, feel free to use it as a base to create yours.

 New To On-page SEO?